 “The aim of this garden is to reach out to parents, grandparents, carers, or anyone who might encourage a sufferer to seek treatment and hopefully change a woman’s life for the better.”

-Inspired by the beauty and tranquillity of the Scottish coastline, Aidan Cifelli’s design, the Caledonian Coastal Garden, features planting reminiscent of a coastal pine forest.
+Inspired by the beauty and tranquillity of the Scottish coastline, Aidan Cifelli’s design, the Caledonian Coastal Garden, featured planting reminiscent of a coastal pine forest.

-Pine trees line the perimeter of the garden, while a pebble beach leads to a pool of water.
-Large boulders scattered throughout the design give a sense of a rugged and exposed coastal scene.
+Pine trees lined the perimeter of the garden, while a pebble beach flowed down to a pool of water.
+Large boulders scattered throughout the design gave a sense of a rugged and exposed coastal scene.

-The Caledonian Coastal Garden reflects 24-year-old Aidan’s memories of growing up in Scotland and how the coast acts as the perfect retreat for escaping urban life.
+The Caledonian Coastal Garden reflected 24-year-old Aidan’s memories of growing up in Scotland and how the coast acted as the perfect retreat for escaping urban life.

 “I hope the garden encourages visitors to reflect on the beauty and tranquillity of the British coastline,” explained Aidan.
 “This garden highlights the importance of escaping the stress of modern-day life and spending time in nature.
 Water and untouched natural landscapes can be very calming.”

-Laurence Senior’s design, Baroque Garden, has been inspired by Baroque and Tudor formal gardens, featuring a secluded patio seating area overlooking a lily pond.
+Laurence Senior’s design, Baroque Garden, was inspired by Baroque and Tudor formal gardens, and featured a secluded patio seating area overlooking a lily pond.

-The romantic and wild planting is in stark contrast to the formal surroundings of the garden, creating a sense that the garden is being recaptured by nature.
+The romantic and wild planting was in stark contrast to the formal surroundings of the garden, creating a sense that the garden was being recaptured by nature.

 “The garden is very formal in layout, but unlike traditional formal gardens the planting is wild, dense and frondose, creating a subtle suggestion of a wild force overtaking a formal garden and a sense of ruined arcadia,” explained Laurence.